rems-project/cerberus/README.md

 file systems.
 More information can be obtained at [https://sibylfs.github.io](https://sibylfs.github.io).

-The files are located at `./sibylfs`.
-And can be built with:
+The files are located at `./sibylfs`, and can be built with:

 ```bash
 $ make sibylfs